1uckyneo/jagdai/packages/jagdai/README.md

 ---

-### Why do I need `command`-`useCommand`?
+### Why do I need `command`-`useStoreCommand`?

-> With the pair of `query` and `useQuery`, I can share functions as a type of state with components.
-Why do I still need `command` and `useCommand`?
+> With the pair of `query` and `useStoreQuery`, I can share functions as a type of state with components.
+Why do I still need `command` and `useStoreCommand`?

-The advantage of `useCommand` is that **_the component will never re-render because of it_**
+The advantage of `useStoreCommand` is that **_the component will never re-render because of it_**

-This is because the return value of `useCommand` is constant.
+This is because the return value of `useStoreCommand` is constant.
 This means that the component will never re-render because the function field defined in `command` points to a new function.

-But don't worry: even though the return value of `useCommand` is constant, the function obtained in the component will still call the latest function in the store when invoked.
+But don't worry: even though the return value of `useStoreCommand` is constant, the function obtained in the component will still call the latest function in the store when invoked.

 ---

 ### Store-event

-In the process of developing business with React, having only state is sometimes not enough.
+In the process of developing with React, having only state is sometimes not enough.

 For example, there may be scenarios where illegal command parameters are entered, and the Store state does not change but the component needs to be aware of it.